 The best part, though, is that baby hippos use crocodiles as chew toys.
 No really!
 These babies – accompanied closely by their moms – walk right up to sunbathing crocs and chew on their hard spines.
 This doesn't cause any serious harm to crocodiles, though it's probably super annoying.
 Chew away, you precious baby hippos.

-Baby Hippos Chew On Alligator Spines For Fun
+Baby Hippos Chew On Crocodile Spines For Fun

 Baby hippos are playful, and, when they're traveling down the river and they meet a new crocodile friend, they want to play.
 It is dangerous for baby hippos to approach crocodiles because of their small size.
 A crocodile can overpower a baby hippo, but usually they just leave them alone (especially if mom is near).